Dance Like Nobody’s Watching: A Guide to Dancing In Brighton

 Brighton Lindyhoppers – (intensive) beginner, improver, intermediate

-Lindy Hop is one of the most famous swing jazz dances which has its roots on American dance floors.
-It includes a lot of fancy footwork and improvisation, but is also known for its musicality and personal styling.
-The Lindy Hop first emerged on the dance floors of New York and as it gained more and more popularity, travelling dance troupes started to incorporate it into their routines.
+Lindy Hop is one of the most famous swing jazz dances deeply rooted in America’s Jazz dance halls, going as far back as the 1920’s .
+It includes a lot of fancy footwork and improvisation, whilst also known for its musicality and personal styling.
+The Lindy Hop first emerged on the dance floors of New York and as it gained more and more popularity, with travelling dance troupes incorporating it into their routines.
 It’s now a staple of the Brighton dance scene with it’s own festival!

 Moves: swingout (defining dance move), aerial (dance move where one’s foot leave the floor)